MattSequoia/MattSequoia.github.io/index.md

     From Lab 6, my favorite part was part two, where we had to develop a game of Blackjack through C++.
     While the game itself is straightforward, it was much more difficult to visualize and program, since my partner and I had to really think about how to assign the cards their numerical values.
+    However, I really liked seeing how intertwined the functions file and the main file were, as programming both was important to getting the whole program to work.
 Notably, I learned how to properly write conditional statements within an if statement.
 This knowledge stemmed from when my code kept having errors until I addressed those syntax errors.

 * Lab 7